sciantarelli/record-client/notes.md

 * multiple new notes
 * UI Improvements
 * CSS overhaul, determine strategy (this depends on how much I can optimize the Node server)
+* i18n
+* themes, at least light and dark
+* revisions, or explicit snapshots (save would just overwrite, but perhaps a separate button for snapshot?)
+* back / forward functionality
+* handling multiple clients (one user) editing same notes
+* iframe for viewing different websites side by side with note
+* markdown formatting
+* Edit many notes as if it were a single doc.
+(Not sure about this.
+Maybe a combine function instead?)
+* ability to share with another user.
+Collaborating may be difficult, could implement a lock down scheme instead or something.